North Macedonia entry requirements for Myanmar passport holders

 Hotel booking or host invitation

-Carry a hotel confirmation or a letter from your host in North Macedonia.
-Officers rarely ask for it, but having it ready avoids delays at the border.Recommended
+Carry a hotel reservation or a letter from your host in North Macedonia.
+Border officers rarely ask, but having it ready avoids delays.Recommended

 Proof of funds

-Have a bank statement or cash equivalent to roughly €50 per day of your stay.
-Immigration may ask to see it if you look underfunded — better to have it than to argue.Recommended
+Have bank statements or cash equivalent to at least €50 per day of your stay.
+Officers may ask to see proof of sufficient funds for your trip.Recommended

 No visa on arrival or e-visa